It was World War I.

 At 9:04 a.m. the disaster happened.

 The ammunition cargo on the Mont-Blanc exploded with the force of 3 kilotons of TNT (roughly 1/5 the strength of the Hiroshima atomic bomb).
-To this day it remains the largest accidental explosion in human history, and until the 1945 nuclear tests was the biggest man-made explosion ever.
+To this day it remains the largest accidental explosion in human history.
 Windows were shattered 10 miles away.
 Objects fell from shelves 80 miles away.
 The explosion was heard over 200 miles away.

 A mushroom cloud and fireball rose over a mile into the air, and a tsunami wave of water, 60 feet high, was sent surging into Halifax.
 The steamship Imo was picked up and thrown ashore like a toy.
 Many people (including the firemen) who'd gathered ashore to watch, or were trying to get to the Mont-Blanc to help, simply vanished.